8 Array Formulas

 Task 8.5 File: Array4.xlsx

-In this exercise, the weighted average of four tests must be calculated for each student using a matrix formula.
-Start with a formula for Jan and make this formula suitable for copying down.
+In this exercise, calculate the weighted average of four test scores for each student using an array formula.
+Start with a formula for Jan and make it suitable for copying down.

-You get a weighted average for Jan by multiplying each test grade of Jan by the weighting factor for that test and then dividing the sum of these four results by the sum of the four test factors.
+Calculate Jan’s weighted average by multiplying each test grade by its weighting factor and dividing the sum of these products by the sum of the weighting factors.

 Formula F3: =SUM(B3:E3*$B$1:$E$1)/SOM($B$1:$E$1)